A fast algorithm for Stallings foldings over virtually free groups: Introduction

 The reader may want to peek at Section \ref{sec:sl2z-eg} for a concrete example of how $\bbA$ should be represented and at Sections \ref{sec:algo} and \ref{sec:fold-example} to see how the algorithm works along with an example.
-Theorem \ref{thm:main} is proved in Section \ref{sec:correct}.
+Theorem \ref{thm:main} that is proved in Section \ref{sec:correct} is an immediate consequence of Proposition \ref{prop:algo-time} and \ref{prop:read-reduced}.
+The actual running time of the folding algorithm depends on the graph of groups $\bbA$.
+Details of this dependency are given in Proposition \ref{prop:algo-time}.

-Deciding subgroup membership amounts to treating the based directed labelled graph $(\calA_F,v_0)$ as a deterministic finite automaton checking if a word representing an element is accepted by this automaton.
-Unfortunately, if the word representing the element is not reduced in the sense of Definition \ref{defn:reduced} then it may fail to be accepted even though it represents an element of the subgroup $H$.
+By Theorem \ref{thm:main}, deciding subgroup membership amounts to treating the based directed labelled graph $(\calA_F,v_0)$ as a deterministic finite automaton and checking if a word representing an element is accepted by this automaton.
+Once the automaton is constructed, verifying this takes time linear in the length of the word.

-Passing to reduced forms of words is therefore a necessary preprocessing step.
-We prove Proposition \ref{prop:quick-reduce} in Section \ref{sec:reduce}, which gives a folding-based method to rapidly compute reduced representatives.
-Proposition \ref{prop:quick-reduce} and Theorem \ref{thm:main}, also have the following consequence.